tengmx/tengmx.github.io/index.md

 #### Research

-I develop computational methods and tools to address data challenges in cancer genomics studies.
-These include assessing high-throughput data quality, tackling data biases, pre-processing noisy data and functional annotation of cancer genomics data.
-Besides, I work on managing computational pipelines for collaborative genomics studies, such as data visualization, integration and functional analysis.
+I develop computational methods and tools to address data challenges in genomic studies.
+Particularly, I work on next generation sequencing datasets with the focuses on data pre-processing, data mining and functional annotation, as well as data integration across a wide-range of sequencing types.
+Another specific interest of me is to elucidate the machanisms of viral oncogenesis in human cancers using integrative approaches.

 <br>
 #### Education